mech/Languages/Clean Code/Design.md

 It is cheaper to manage temporary duplication than to recover from incorrect abstractions.
 The resulting code might just be "good enough".
 The challenge comes when a change request arrives.
 Code that's good enough when nothing ever changes may well be code that's not good enough when things do.

+> Do you have enough information to identify the correct abstraction?
+It may be best to duplicate the code and wait for better information in the meantime.

+If you cannot correctly identify the abstraction there may not be one, and if no common abstraction exists then inheritance is not the solution to your design problem.

 ## Relationship of Different Pieces

 Change ripple through the system.